Texture Mapping | Autodesk

 PIXOMONDO

-Virtual production, visualisation and visual effects company uses Bifrost for Maya to produce tentpole projects.
+Virtual production, visualization, and visual effects company uses Bifrost for Maya to produce tentpole projects.

 Image courtesy of Pixomondo